This post may contain affiliate links. For more information, see our Disclosure page.

 You can create a really festive and charming Thanksgiving table with just a few items like pumpkins and pine cones.

 And add some ambiance by displaying candles in cute and creative holders!
 I used cheap votive candles, wine glasses from the dollar store, and a handful of fake pine cones from the craft store to make these. 😍

 Vases can be filled with anything.
 I picked up some sparkly vase filler and combined it with pine cones, pumpkins, flowers and a little scarecrow girl for the center of the table.
 The dollar store is a fantastic place to pick up glass items like wine glasses, vases and candle holders.
 For a dollar, you can’t beat it and there’s always a good selection of styles and sizes at our local store.

 Here’s a better shot of my candle holder.
 I think the pine cones cost me about $3 for the bag, and the acorns came with it.
-The votives were around 50 cents and the glass was only $1 which makes this about a $2 candle holder.
+The votives were around 50 cents and the glass was only $1 which makes this a $2 candle holder.

 Hopefully, that gave you some inspiration for your own Thanksgiving decorations for your dinner table.
 You don’t need to spend a lot of time or money to create a festive atmosphere.
 But if things get tense with your family members, maybe it will be the pine cones that get thrown across the table instead of the mashed potatoes.
-And if things get really bad, you can always check out one of the movies on our Thanksgiving movie list that will make you appreciate your own family even more.